Kidney Transplant – FAQ (Chad & Jeff)

 A thorough evaluation was required to determine if I was a suitable donor.
 This included physical exams, blood tests, and psychological evaluations.

-You aren’t related to Chad or your recipient, how does that work?
+You aren’t related to Chad or your kidney recipient; how does that work?

 You can donate to a family member, friend, or even a stranger in need of a transplant.